© by David Taylor

 The situation was not helped when, in 50 B.C., the city opted to support Pompey in his power struggle with Caesar.
 Having again thrown in its lot with the defeated party the city fell into a complete economic decline.
 Miseno had become the major military port on the Tyrrhenian Sea and even Baia competed for trade in tourism and thermal baths.
 Under Augustus, the city saw some recovery and the Emperor himself took an interest in the economic and demographic problems of the area but nature intervened with the earthquake of 62 A.D. and the tremendous eruption of Vesuvius in 79, neither of which helped to improve the situation.

-centuries either side of the birth of Christ may
+the centuries either side of the birth of Christ may

 appear to have been for Neapolis, the situation only

 looks bleak if we consider the life of the city from a

-culture, a survivor, if somewhat anachronistic, of
+survivor, if somewhat anachronistic, of Magna Grecia.

-attracted to the city, important villas being built,
+city, important villas being built, Claudius publicly

 This cultural life of

-Neapolis shines through even the darkest
+Neapolis shines through even the darkest moments,

-guessed at, there is evidence other
+guessed at, there is evidence other than the presence of

-philosophical Romans and foreigners to suggest the
+literary-minded and philosophical Romans and foreigners

-example, quadrennial games
+were, for example, quadrennial

 days, the 'games' included athletic, musical and

 Neapolis also boasted two theatres, one covered, the other open-aired.
 The former has been completely built over but extensive ruins (photo, right) of the latter have been uncovered (unfortunately, they are on private property and off-limits to tourists and, unbelievably, in some cases access is denied to archaeologists).
 The theatres were relatively large, suggesting the importance they must have played in the life of Neapolis.
 Quite whether the Roman theatres stand on the site of original Greek theatres is not known but authorities feel that is likely to be the case.